 App notifications have stopped

-Check that app notifications are enabled in your phone’s settings.
-It sounds obvious, but iOS and Android both regularly reset notification permissions after system updates.
 Also check that the feeder is still connected to WiFi.
-A solid LED indicator usually confirms connectivity, but check your specific model’s manual.
+A solid LED indicator usually confirms connectivity, but be sure to check the manual for your specific model.

 Feeder stops working after a power cut